Splunk ITSI APP

 Transform IT Operations with a True AIOps Platform

 Artificial intelligence platforms are the accelerant for successful digital transformation initiatives.
 However, most IT organizations still struggle to understand how best to leverage these type of platforms and gain the most impact.
 Splunk ITSI is one of few platforms recognized by industry-leading analysts as a true AIOps platform, capable of applying big data, artificial intelligence, and machine learning capabilities across all primary IT operations functions and scale with respect to variety, velocity, and volume.
 This platform marries machine data with machine learning to help you simplify incident detection, train systems on incident severity, detect root cause more quickly, trigger procedures for specific alerts, and predict the future state of a system when a failure might occur.
-Investing in Splunk ITSI as your AIOps platform gives you the agility and cost reduction necessary to have a competitive edge today within both IT and the business.
+Investing in Splunk ITSI APP as your AIOps platform gives you the agility and cost reduction necessary to have a competitive edge today within both IT and the business.

 Enjoy a Full-stack Monitoring Suite